47′ Bayliner Pilothouse-1998 Moral of the story for SELLERS

 I sold this yacht to her current owner in 2008 for $180k.
-At the time she was the nicest 4788 in South Florida under $200k..
+At that time she was the nicest 4788 in South Florida under $200k..
 The owner ran her home to Nova Scotia on her bottom paid his Canadian duties and taxes.
 Over the years, he totally gutted the boat and UPGRADED (bolted on new rub rails, new flooring, new electronics, new bow thruster, and “new, new, new, and new”) and repaired item after item, because the vessel was built in 1998, that’s 20 years ago.
-Today in 2017, the owners expectations are rather ‘over the top’ as to her market value, having rejected some excellent cash offers from local (to him) buyers, so I’m just going to leave this info here, and you can contact the owner and deal direct with him.
+DUTY AND CANADIAN TAXES PAID.
+Contact the owner and deal direct with him.
 His name is Carlo Weickert, he can be reached at 902-789-9100.
-He seems rather adamant in putting $190k in his pocket.
 Good luck to all.
-WHAT PART OF “buy her owner direct” you people not getting?
 CALL HIM- NOT ME.

 She now has a bow thruster, a complete new rub rail, (because there’s no more availability of the original aluminum extrusions used on the pre-1999 models) by dismantling the complete interior and thru-bolting the new rub rail.
 LET ME REPEAT that: “taking apart the complete interior and thru-bolting” This is the way they were built new, except the factory had a tendency to miss bolt holes, and not fully seal the joint.
 I’ve never seen an aftermarket rub rail that wasn’t just screwed in.
 The problem is that the screws sometimes don’t go into the hull, but push the hull away from the deck joint, whick makes a gap.